temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ---
-id: hello-world-tutorial
+id: hello-world-tutorial-go
+title: Build a Temporal "Hello World!" app from scratch in Go
-sidebar_position: 2
+sidebar_position: 3
 description: In this tutorial you will build your first Temporal app using the Go SDK
-keywords: [golang,go,temporal,sdk,tutorial]
+keywords: [golang,go,temporal,sdk,tutorial, hello world]
 last_update:
-  date: 2022-10-24
+  date: 2023-02-02
-title: Build a Temporal "Hello World!" app from scratch in Go
 tags:
-  - helloworld
   - go
   - sdk
   - tutorial